mohangk/goodroot.ca/content/post/2017-01-20-do-the-astral-plane.md

 I wonder, now, who created these obscure, mystical, and out-right mad digital codexes.
 In my youth however, with filter undeveloped, I was quick to click on the first link and gobble up every word written as though it were gospel.
 I recall one page vividly.
 It had cryptic and large Times New Roman on a twilight background, speckled with planets and galaxies.
 GIFs of flame and sparkle book-ended headers, within which contained the instruction I sought: “How to Visit the Astral Plane”.

-Underneath several paragraphs of thick, capitalized, obscure, and oddly coloured text, there was a strange picture. “*Stare at it and breathe deeply*”, the words told me, “*you will feel your soul begin to seep outside of your body*.”
+Underneath several paragraphs of thick, capitalized, obscure, and oddly coloured text, there was a strange picture. “**STARE AT IT AND BREATHE DEEPLY** ”, the words told me, “**YOU WILL FEEL YOUR SOUL BEGIN TO SEEP OUTSIDE OF YOUR BODY**.”

 I felt it!
 I was sure!
-Fuelled by the rush of discovery, I tore through the remaining instructions.
+Fueled by the rush of discovery, I tore through the remaining instructions.
 My perceptions had been fooled; the eerie sensation I felt had legitimized my faith and breathed life into fiction.
 I was committed to practicing this most mysterious art.
 I was determined to leave my flesh behind for moonlit adventuring within the Astral Plane.

-“*LIE HORIZONTALLY*”, it said – mmm-hmm.
+“**LIE HORIZONTALLY**”, it said – mmm-hmm.

-“*CLOSE YOUR EYES*”, it reminded – ‘course.
+“**CLOSE YOUR EYES**”, it reminded – ‘course.

-“*BREATH DEEPLY AND REPEAT: I AM LEAVING MY BODY, I AM LEAVING MY BODY…*”, it droned – mmm.
+“**BREATH DEEPLY AND REPEAT: I AM LEAVING MY BODY, I AM LEAVING MY BODY…**”, it droned – mmm.

-“*DO NOT LINGER OR YOUR SOUL MAY BECOME LOST*”, it hinted – ya-ya.
+“**DO NOT LINGER OR YOUR SOUL MAY BECOME LOST**”, it hinted – ya-ya.

-“*BEWARE THE ASTRAL VAMPIRE*”, it warned – right, got it.
+“**BEWARE THE ASTRAL VAMPIRE**”, it warned – right, got it.

 Ready to slice my tether to reality asunder, I sprinted back into my bedroom, shut the door, lay flat, squeezed my eyes shut and began breathing deeply: *I am leaving my body*.
 Nothing yet.
 I will try again tomorrow, I promised myself.